NFL evaluators make picks on Week 1's best games

-ESPN senior writer Mike Sando asks league insiders to pick winners in selected games each week.
+ESPN senior writer Mike Sando asks league insiders to pick winners in select games each week.
 Three evaluators joined the panel for Week 1.
-This week's selected games: Falcons-Eagles, Chiefs-Chargers, Cowboys-Panthers, Seahawks-Broncos and Rams-Raiders.
+This week's games: Falcons-Eagles, Chiefs-Chargers, Cowboys-Panthers, Seahawks-Broncos and Rams-Raiders.

 Atlanta Falcons at Philadelphia Eagles

 Two of the three insiders are taking the Falcons to win, while the third conceded this was a 50-50 game after the Eagles announced that Nick Foles would start at quarterback for the still-rehabbing Carson Wentz.
-This was exactly how insiders expected Philly to handle the start of the season (one said he knew Wentz wasn't ready after watching him work out before a preseason game).
+This was exactly how insiders expected Philly to handle the start of the season.
+(One said he knew Wentz wasn't ready after watching him work out before a preseason game.)